Fly Together

-"Fly Together" is a 2011 song by American rapper Red Café, released by Bad Boy Records, Konvict Muzik, Desert Storm Records and Interscope Records on September 13, 2011 as a promotional single for his debut studio album ShakeDown, which was never released.
+"Fly Together" is a 2011 song by American rapper Red Café, released by his own label ShakeDown Entertainment, Street Family Records, Konvict Muzik, Desert Storm Records, Bad Boy Records and Interscope Records on September 13, 2011 as a promotional single for his debut studio album ShakeDown, which was never released.
 The song features guest appearances from fellow American rapper Rick Ross and American singer Ryan Leslie; all three performers co-wrote the track while Leslie produced it.

 "Fly Together" peaked at number 44 on the Hot R&B/Hip-Hop Songs chart and number 22 on the Hot Rap Songs chart; it remains Red Cafe's sole entry on both charts as a lead artist.

 Remix

 On December 9, 2011 a remix was released, featuring Trey Songz, Wale and J. Cole.
 The remix is included on Red Café's third mixtape Hell's Kitchen, which was released on January 13, 2012.

 Music video

 On October 7, 2011 a trailer for the music video was released through Café's official YouTube page.
 Directed by Colin Tilley, it was released on October 14, 2011.